 The University is known for its popular and reality-based programmes and small student groups.
-Today, the University has around 9 100 students (5 000 full-time students) and offers around 50 programmes and 130 courses within several subject fields.
+Today, the University has around 10 600 students (circa 5 100 full-time students) and offers around 50 programmes and over 130 courses within several subject fields.

 The research is internationally renowned and is carried out in close collaboration with players outside the University.
 A lot of the research is also done within the University.
 The University is – as one of five universities in Sweden – appointed a so-called KK environment by the Knowledge Foundation.

 The University actively participates in social development through collaboration with both industry and the public sector.
 The University’s programmes are repeatedly ranked among the best in the country in collaborating with employers.
 In Confederation of Swedish Enterprise’s latest survey, the Pre-school Teacher Education was named the best in the country and three of the top ten educations, in all categories, were at the University.